 Today…we chose a different path from the letter.
 Even if we do things differently…it’s all right if it leads us to a bright future.

 Author’s note: This article contains spoilers for the manga Orange.
+A review copy of Orange, Vol. 1 by Ichigo Takano was provided by Seven Seas Entertainment.

 Lately, I’ve been reading a lot of manga with colors for titles, including Blue by Kiriko Nananan, Pink by Kyoko Okazaki, and now Orange by Ichigo Takano.
 Blue is very artistic and minimalist, and Pink is a gyaru manga—a love story that also involves adult themes, like sex and drugs.
 Orange is very different from Blue and Pink; it’s a slice of life shoujo-seinen manga with a more mainstream appeal.